zaeleus/squab/README.md

 # noodles count-features

-**noodles count-features** counts the number of aligned records that intersects a set of features.
+**noodles count-features** performs gene expression quantification by counting the number of aligned records that intersects a set of features.

 The goal of this project is to provide a faster alternative to [htseq-count].
 It uses the same counting rules and outputs a compatible data table.